Mira0507/vsi_to_tif/README.md

 of interest based on the metadata.

 - `pyramidal`: String. *Y* or *N*.
-If set to *Y*, the output image forms a pyramidal format, being progressively downscaled throughout the series.
+If set to *Y*, the output image forms a pyramidal structure, being progressively downscaled throughout the series.
 For more details about a pyramidal image, refer to
 [What is a pyramidal image?](https://www.microscopesinternational.com/support/kb/article/ngn1076.aspx).